 - 34% of consumers consider click & collect to be the most important delivery method, followed by contactless/curbside pickup at 19%

 A Mirror On The Modern Consumer

-While digitalisation and frictionless shopping are certainly two of the big winners from the pandemic, we should not be too quick to discount the importance of human interaction or the role of the physical store in the era of digital commerce.
+While digitalization and frictionless shopping are certainly two of the big winners from the pandemic, we should not be too quick to discount the importance of human interaction or the role of the physical store in the era of digital commerce.
 Store associates have the power to be a retailer’s greatest asset, and just as the role of the physical store has gone beyond selling, the role of the store associate is dramatically evolving too.

-- 40% of consumers still favour traditional sales checkout in-store, however, 19% would like to use more digital methods such as self-checkout on the shop floor, Scan and Go (12%), or checkout with a shop assistant via a mobile device (8%)
+- 40% of consumers still favor traditional sales checkout in-store, however, 19% would like to use more digital methods such as self-checkout on the shop floor, Scan and Go (12%), or checkout with a shop assistant via a mobile device (8%)

 - 24% of consumers now expect shop assistants to be able to check availability in a nearby store if a product is out of stock or order that product for home delivery or collection

 - The most common reasons for starting the shopping experience online were to find the best offers (46%), to find out more about the product before they purchase (44%), to make sure the product is in stock (42%) and to read reviews (41%)

 We are in the middle of a significant industry shift as the sustainability movement reshapes consumer shopping patterns and retail offerings.
 While the efforts of retailers and the expectations of consumers might not match right now, there is a clear indication that the gap between the two is narrowing and that is certainly positive for the long-term future of our planet!